 Will my right hon.
 Friend assure the House that, with the Government having taken this important initiative, other similar cases will now be treated with similar leniency and that we will not have to wait for the wheels of Government to grind along slowly?

 I do not think that the wheels of Government moved slowly this week at all—far from it.
 In response to an emergency request, we issued an emergency and limited licence very quickly, in recognition of the very difficult situation that we were in.
 I assure my hon.
-Friend that we will always seek to treat each case as consistently as possible, and that goes for Alfie Dingley and Sophia Gibson and the others.
+Friend that we will always seek to treat cases as consistently as possible, and that goes for Alfie Dingley and Sophia Gibson and the others.
 It is important that we are consistent, but in this case we were dealing with an emergency request for an emergency licence.

 Alfie met the Prime Minister eight weeks ago and she instructed the Home Office to act; on Saturday, he had 30 seizures.
 Will the Home Office give the right hon.
-Member for Hemel Hempstead (Sir Mike Penning)—who is seeking to catch your eye, Mr Speaker—Lady Meacher and I the authority to go through border control with the drugs that Alfie needs?
+Member for Hemel Hempstead (Sir Mike Penning)—who is seeking to catch your eye, Mr Speaker—Lady Meacher and me the authority to go through border control with the drugs that Alfie needs?
 If the Minister will not act, may we?

 I do not think that that will be necessary.
 With respect to the right hon.
 Gentleman, he is a lawmaker and should not be a lawbreaker.
 On the Alfie Dingley case, we have made it quite clear that we will do everything that we can, within the existing law, to find a solution.
 We have had a bit of a stop-start process because this is new ground and it is very complicated.
 It has to be clinically led.
 The right hon.
 Gentleman possibly does not know the underlying details, but I assure him that I am assured that the process is now firmly on track.
 I hope that we will be in a position to make a positive decision as soon as possible.